 Run time Command

-We will use the time command in order to get performance of downloading a file with the wget command.
-We will also provides the file path we want to download into the wget command.
+We will use the time command in order to get the performance of downloading a file with the wget command.
+We will also provide the file path we want to download into the wget command.

 $ time wget http://ipv4.download.thinkbroadband.com/20MB.zip

-We can see that after the command execution is ccompleted the performance metrics are printed into the console which are named as real, user and sys.
+We can see that after the command execution is completed the performance metrics are printed into the console which is named real, user, and sys.